Welcome to the Parrots Class!

 Newsletter

-We hope that you have a lovely break!
+We hope you all have a brilliant half term,

 Follow along with this half term’s Signalong video!